zulip/zulip/docs/production/maintain-secure-upgrade.md

 ```

 The backup tool provides the following options:
+- `--output`: Path where the output file should be stored.
+If no path is
+ provided, the output file would be saved to a temporary directory.
 - `--skip-db`: If set, the tool will skip the backup of your database.
 - `--skip-uploads`: If set, the tool will skip the backup of the uploads.